Machinelearninguru/Image-Processing-Computer-Vision/video_processing/ffmpeg_extract_audio/readme.rst

 Summary
 -------

-This tutorial demonstrated how to process a video and specifictly rotating that using **FFmpeg** and Nvidia GPU accelerated library called **NVENC**.
+This tutorial demonstrated how to extract audio from a video and specifically using **FFmpeg** and Nvidia GPU accelerated library called **NVENC**.
 The advantage of using python interface is to easily parse the **.txt** file and looping through all files.
 Moreover it enables the user with options which are more complex to be directly employed in the terminal environment.